-With White House said Thursday that President George W. Bush would quickly sign legislation pending in Congress to provide further unemployment benefits.benefits at a 16-year high, the
+With weekly jobless claims benefits at a 16-year high, the White House said Thursday that President George W. Bush would quickly sign legislation pending in Congress to provide further unemployment benefits.

 The Senate this week is expected to take up a bill, already passed by the House, that would extend unemployment insurance checks for up to 13 additional weeks for jobless people whose benefits have run out.
 The Senate vote could occur as early as Thursday evening and would require support from 60 senators to pass.